-Safety agency opens probe of rail operator Norfolk Southern
+Safety agency opens probe of Norfolk Southern rail accidents

 While most don’t cause any major problems, of the five accidents NTSB pointed to involving Norfolk Southern since the end of 2021, two of them resulted in the deaths of two workers.

 The latest came Tuesday when a train and a dump truck collided at a steel plant in Cleveland, killing the train conductor as he stood on the outside of a car, according to authorities.
+The company said the cause of that accident was not yet known.

+Eddie Hall, president of the Brotherhood of Locomotive Engineers and Trainmen union that represents the worker who was killed, said the death is a reminder of the need for safety improvements.

+“All railroad accidents are avoidable,” Hall said.
+“This collision underscores the need for significant improvements in rail safety for both workers and the public.”